drshahizan/learn-django/materials/exercise/assignment.md

 7. Create a view to handle the deletion of data.
 This view should prompt the user to confirm the deletion before deleting the data.

+8. Create a view to handle searching of data.
+This view should allow users to search for specific data entries based on specific criteria.

-8. Create templates for each view using HTML, CSS, and Django's templating language.
+9. Create templates for each view using HTML, CSS, and Django's templating language.
+Use Bootstrap and custom CSS and JavaScript to style the templates and provide a modern user interface.

-9. Implement validation for your forms to ensure that the data entered is correct.
+10. Implement validation for your forms to ensure that the data entered is correct.
 You can use Django's built-in validators or create custom validators.

-10. Implement user authentication and authorization using Django's built-in authentication system or a third-party library like Django-Allauth.
+11. Implement user authentication and authorization using Django's built-in authentication system or a third-party library like Django-Allauth.

+12. Create a dashboard for admin reporting using Django's built-in admin site or a third-party library like Django-Adminlte.
+This dashboard should display relevant statistics and data visualizations based on the data in the database.

 ## Submission Requirements